 About Me

-Hi, I'm Cordell — a former software engineer with a decent career in tech, a decade running my own non-tech businesses, and a lifelong habit of building things and being endlessly curious.
+Hi, I'm Cordell — a former software engineer with a respectable career in tech, a decade running my own non-tech businesses, and a lifelong habit of building things and being endlessly curious.

 Of late, I find myself at a genuinely interesting crossroads.
-AI isn't just a tool anymore — it feels like a we're at a turning point.
-And after years of watching from a comfortable distance, I'm diving deliberately learning, experimenting, and writing honestly about what I find.
+AI isn't just a tool anymore.
+It feels like we're at a turning point.
+And after years of watching from a comfortable distance, I'm deliberately diving in, learning, experimenting and writing honestly about what I find.

-This blog is my attempt to make sense of it all — practically, thoughtfully, and without the breathless hype.
+This blog is my attempt to make sense of it all — practically, thoughtfully without the hype.

 A Bit of Background